-S&P 500 1Q15 earnings season is in full gear, with about 10% of the S&P 500 market capitalization reporting last week.
-Estimates have been significantly revised down over the quarter due to continued U.S. dollar strength and low oil prices, leaving room for companies to surprise to the upside.
-While we are estimating S&P 500 earnings growth to be -1.5%, S&P 500 earnings excluding the energy sector are projected to grow at 7.4%.
+S&P 500 1Q 2015 earnings season is coming to a close, with about 92% of the S&P 500 market capitalization reporting through last week.
+Estimates were reduced over the quarter due to continued U.S. dollar strength and low oil prices, leaving room for companies to surprise to the upside.
+While we are estimating S&P 500 earnings growth to be -5.0%, S&P 500 earnings excluding the energy sector are projected to grow at 9.1%.

-Headline consumer prices rose 0.2% between February and March, and are now flat yoy seasonally adjusted, while core CPI inflation firmed slightly to 1.8% yoy.
-Headline inflation was stronger largely due to increases in very low energy prices.
-Final demand producer inflation was down on a year-over-year basis in March (-0.8% yoy), although a slight increase in energy prices caused producer inflation to increase from February to March.
+Headline consumer prices rose 0.2% between February and March, and are now flat y/y seasonally adjusted, while core CPI inflation firmed slightly to 1.8% y/y.
+Import and export prices both fell in April, -0.3% m/m and -0.7% m/m, respectively, despite a move upward in energy prices.
+Final demand producer prices were down -1.3% on a y/y basis in April, although inflation ex-food and energy came in positive at 0.8% y/y.

-There were no policy changes in the FOMC's March statement, but it opened the door for a rate increase this year by removing the word "patient".
-The Fed stressed a rate increase would only come after further improvement in the labor market and when the Committee had "reasonable confidence" inflation would hit 2 percent in the medium term.
-The Fed lowered its forecasts for both the long-run unemployment rate and near-term economic growth, signalling the Fed sees more slack in the economy than previously thought.
+There were no policy changes in the FOMC's April statement, but it was noted that weakness in U.S. economic data in 1Q is "transitory".
+The Fed stressed a rate increase would only come after further improvement in the labor market and when the Committee had "reasonable confidence" inflation would hit 2% in the medium term.
+In March, the Fed lowered its forecasts for both the long-run unemployment rate and near-term economic growth, signaling the Fed sees more slack in the economy than previously thought.

 - Volatility caused by the timing and communication of Fed tightening.

 - Political risk potentially caused by Middle East turmoil and lower oil prices.

 - Deflation worries in other developed economies outside of the U.S.